RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Added more keyboard shortcuts, and documented them: https://github.com/RobRendell/gTove#keyboard-shortcuts
-* Elastic band selection tool, to select multiple pieces at once.
-Multi-selection can be moved, elevated or rotated.

 ## Plans/TODO

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-july-2020--bbdfce8c-1312-4fe6-9d73-333fc0857692):